trufflesuite/trufflesuite.com/src/docs/ganache/reference/workspace-default-configuration.md

 ---
 # Workspace Default Configuration

-Every workspace has it's own configuration.
+Every workspace has its own configuration.
 Each workspace's configuration is based off the Quickstart configuration at the time of workspace creation.
 While these can be changed, the `Quickstart` workspace starts with the below options:

 ```
 Hostname: 127.0.0.1 - localhost